- All Trips

 From the centre of Ambleside, our route onto the Fairfield summit will be via the interesting and dramatic rockier route of High Pike, Dove Crag and Hart Crag, with the descent via the more rolling grass topped mountains of Great Rigg and Heron Pike.
 It’s a great route!

 In the evening, an optional social evening is planned in Ambleside, where the group can meet up for a drink and enjoy an evening meal together.

 Sunday - Walk & Departure Day

 Grade 2 – Loughrigg Fell via Clappersgate 6.5 miles (10.5km), with 1440 ft (439m) of ascent

 From the shore of Windermere lake we pass through Fort Galava, the ruins of a Roman Fort, before heading onto Loughrigg Fell via the much quieter route from Clappersgate.
-A series of steady climbs through We’ll reach the summit trig point at the summit of Loughrigg Fell which stands at 335m above sea level and offers stunning 360-degree panoramic vistas of the surrounding Lakeland landscape.
+After a series of steady climbs we’ll reach the summit trig point at the summit of Loughrigg Fell which stands at 335m above sea level and offers stunning 360-degree panoramic vistas of the surrounding Lakeland landscape.